HS311S Wireless Quick Start Alarm Kit

 It's also worth remembering that while you want to make your home as secure as possible, you need to make sure this won't stop you from being able to escape – or be rescued – in an emergency such as a fire.

 Identity theft is a booming business, so keep all your personal information out of sight.
-It's worth taking a look at our page on identity theft for more tips on how to stop it, and what to do it you're affected.

 Most insurers will insist on a minimum level of security before they will offer you insurance, such as deadlocks on some or all external doors.
 These locks will usually need to be five-lever mortise locks and have to meet a minimum standard - usually BS3621.